IMF lowers China growth forecast to 7.9pc for 2021 | Malay Mail

-BEIJING, Jan 8 — The International Monetary Fund today lowered its 2021 growth forecast for China to 7.9 per cent, following a year of “significant human and economic costs” inflicted by the Covid-19 crisis.
+BEIJING, Jan 9 ― The International Monetary Fund (IMF) yesterday lowered its 2021 growth forecast for China to 7.9 per cent, following a year of “significant human and economic costs” inflicted by the Covid-19 crisis.

 The figure is slightly below the 8.2 per cent the IMF earlier predicted, although China has been pegged as the only major economy likely to expand in the face of the coronavirus.